DDI-TU-Dresden/thonny-webdriver/README.md

 ## Usage in thonny

 Click on the "Tools" section in the menu at the top of the program.
 And then select "Open Website".
 You will be asked to input a website.
 A new browser window will open with the desired website.
+After that, you can click on the "Tools" section in the menu again and select "Start observing element by id".
+You will be asked to input a HTML element id which will be observed in the background.
+To stop observing an elment you can select the "Stop observing element by id" option and provide the HTML element id.